-BandCamp and Soundcloud draw a lot of comparison in the industry.
-This is because both platform’s purpose is to help upcoming artists grow fanbases, rather than established artists.
+BandCamp and Soundcloud draw a lot of comparisons in the industry.
+This is because both platforms’ purpose is to help upcoming artists grow fanbases, rather than established artists.

 To give you an idea of scale, SoundCloud has content from more than 20 million creators and 175 million people listen on SoundCloud each month.

-On SoundCloud, you are more likely to find DJ mixes and underground hip-hop, whereas (as a generalisation), BandCamp is more Indie based.
-SoundCloud also tends to favour singles, whereas BandCamp contains more albums.
+On SoundCloud, you are more likely to find DJ mixes and underground hip-hop, whereas (as a generalization), BandCamp is more Indie based.
+SoundCloud also tends to favor singles, whereas BandCamp contains more albums.

-SoundCloud is free and easy to upload tracks, but charges $8 a month for a Pro account, or $16 a month Pro Unlimited account.
-However, there are some strings related to monetising music with SoundCloud.
+SoundCloud is free and easy to upload tracks but charges $8 a month for a Pro account, or $16 a month Pro Unlimited account.
+However, there are some strings related to monetizing music with SoundCloud.

-In order to qualify for Premier, you must be an independent creator with a Pro or Pro Unlimited account.
-Also, you must have at least 5,000 plays in the past month from SoundCloud-monetised countries.
+To qualify for Premier, you must be an independent creator with a Pro or Pro Unlimited account.
+Also, you must have at least 5,000 plays in the past month from SoundCloud-monetized countries.